-Change the transmitter batteries by unscrewing the battery cover located on the backside of the transmitter (see Fig. 19).
+Change the transmitter batteries by unscrewing the battery cover located on the backside of the transmitter (see Fig. 26).
 During battery installation, make sure that the blue ribbon is centered between the two batteries.
-After changing the batteries, also make sure that all screws are tightened to avoid water, moisture, dirt, grease, or other liquid penetration.
+After changing the batteries, also make sure that all screws are tightened to at least 3 in-lbs. to avoid water, moisture, dirt, grease, or other liquid penetration.